• Home

 God is a God of prophecy.
 He wants us to know what is coming.
 He answered His word and has "healing in His wings" to "reconcile us to God."
 There are no other holy books that contain prophetic words fulfilled!

-Let us turn aside from the poor handling of scripture and agenda-driven history "facts" and focus on the birth of Christ and sharing the Good news of His coming to rescue us from our sin, thus giving us eternal life without works and fear; in the blood of Christ!
+Therefore, let us turn aside from the poor handling of scripture and agenda-driven history "facts" and focus on the birth of Christ and sharing the Good news of His coming to rescue us from our sin, thus giving us eternal life without works and fear in the blood of Christ!

 What can you and your family do to share the love of Christ with a hurting world this Christmas season?
 Here is one video that touches our hearts when we watch it.